kognise/taut/README.md

 }
 ```

+For each automation you can also specify a `probability` field between 0 and 1 that will decide how often it shows up.
+This is helpful if a command is being too spammy.

 ### Icky Channels

 Some of your automations might not be appropriate in channels, or you might want to ban some channels altogether!
 This is where two new configuration options come in.